 Ensure There Aren’t Any Drain Fluids Left

-It is your responsibility to eliminate remaining drain fluids prior to contacting an engine pallet courier prior to a pallet delivery.
-Make sure that you do this before the courier arrives, as the process can be a bit timely.
-Plus, you must 100 percent confident that there are no traces of fluid whatsoever.
+You should ideally aim to do this before the courier arrives, as this process can prove timely in some cases.
+Plus, you must be fully confident that there are no more traces of fluid whatsoever.

 Wrap and Pack the Engine Accordingly

-If you intend to transport a second-hand engine, after draining the fluids from the engine, you should wrap it accordingly prior to handing it to your designated engine courier.
+If you're planning to ship a used engine, after draining all fluids, you should wrap it before handing it over to your designated pallet engine courier.